Politics of Botswana: Political parties

 Botswana is characterised by a competitive multi-party system.
 The country had a dominant-party system in which the BDP won every election from 1965 until 2024.
 The party was formed by Seretse Khama in 1962 during the nation's movement toward independence and it ruled with a majority in every government until 2024.

-Historically, the Botswana National Front had been the main opposition party, advocating left-wing politics.
-The opposition in the Botswana legislature was often been fragmented, with several parties competing with one another in addition to challenging the BDP.
-The opposition was mainly been supported by urbanites, tribes outside of the majority Tswana population and certain tribal chiefs.
+Historically, the Botswana National Front had been the main opposition party, advocating for left-wing politics.
+The opposition in the Botswana legislature was often fragmented, with several parties competing with one another in addition to challenging the BDP.
+The opposition had mainly been supported by urbanites, tribes outside of the majority Tswana population and certain tribal chiefs such as Bathoen II.
 Increasing urbanisation beginning in the 80s gave more strength to opposition parties.

 Factionalism is common in Botswana political parties and several parties have split from the Botswana National Front, including the Botswana Congress Party that became another significant opposition party after its creation in 1998.
 Several attempts were made to create alliances between opposition parties.
 Most notably in 2012, the Botswana National Front, the Botswana Movement for Democracy and the Botswana People's Party formed the Umbrella for Democratic Change which ultimately defeated the BDP at the 2024 Botswana general election.